NOT CURRENTLY AVAILABLE

 Professional Supervision for Social Workers.
 Clinical Supervision for Professionals either as a group or individually.
 Assistance with the setting up of productive peer supervision.

-Community agencies, statutory work, management, group supervision, students and working with any one in the social service profession.
+Community agencies, statutory work, management, students and working with any one in the social service profession.

 The role of mindfulness in supervision and practice